 Rachel LaBerge, Operations Manager at Socially Smitten

 Socially Smitten is a social media agency that offers social consulting, management, advertising, design and more.
 Their parent company, Smitten Media, also offers web development, design, SEO and other marketing services.
-Socially Smitten provides potential clients with a free social media analysis to ensure social media is a good fit for their business, and that they can get an ROI.
+Socially Smitten provides potential clients with a free quote to ensure social media is a good fit for their business, and that they can get an ROI.

 As a startup social media marketing agency, having reliable and versatile software tools is essential to completing our everyday tasks as well as managing overall functionality and growth.
 Currently, we use an assortment of software programs to cater to our clients’ needs and help with everything from project management to analyzing social media metrics.
 Here’s what we’re using at this stage of the game: